softworkz/embyuserwiki/Trailers.md

-For movies and games, trailers can be stored in the same folder as the media and named identically with a -trailer suffix.
+For video files and games, trailers can be stored in the same folder as the media and named identically with a -trailer suffix.

 ```
 /Movies